MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 ---
 author: josaw1
-description: This topic provides information about working with Case management as an Administrator. ms.author: josaw ms.date: 03/28/2022 ms.topic: reference
+description: This topic explains how to work with Case management as an administrator. ms.author: josaw ms.date: 03/28/2022 ms.topic: reference